 LC Snazzy Carrots Note

-Lurking at most farmers’ markets are carrots in snazzy hues you’ve probably never imagined you’d find other than on Joseph’s Amazing Technicolor Dreamcoat.
-Think of them as the root vegetable equivalent of jazz hands.
-The carrots’ taste varies less dramatically from one shade to the next than their hues, though you won’t be disappointed, not with this simple yet stunning technique.
-It’s a side that’ll be just as welcome at fancy schmancy occasions as it is harried weeknight suppers.
+Carrots of all colors turn shyly sophisticated in this side that’s as welcome at fancy schmancy occasions as it is weeknight suppers, by both guests and harried home cooks.
+These carrots, which come in snazzy hues you’ve probably never imagined you’d find other than on Joseph’s Amazing Technicolor Dreamcoat, are lurking at many farmers’ markets.
+We sorta think of them as the root veggie equivalent of jazz hands.
+Though the taste varies a little less dramatically from one shade to the next than the hue does, you won’t be disappointed, not when this simple yet stunning technique turns out carrots as spectacular as these.

 - 1 pound small carrots, with tops on (about 2 bunches) or bagged baby carrots